mmd550/recorder/README.md

 - `timeSlice`: The number of milliseconds to record into each Blob.

 - `onDataAvailable`: Fired when next slice of data is available.

+- `onComplete`: Fired as last `onDataAvailable` event, when recording is stopped and whole data is available.

 #### Returns: